St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

-Records of the Chancellor’s Office.
-Size: 138 document cases, 41 records storage boxes, and 1 scrapbook; date range: c.
-1886-1994.
-Letters to and from the Chancellors of the Archdiocese of Baltimore, 1922-1982, 44 document cases and 14 records storage boxes; typed finding aid; available on microfilm.
+Correspondence and Subject Files of the Chancellors of the Archdiocese of Baltimore, 1922-1990, 157 document cases; 55 records storage boxes, and 1 scrapbook.
 Contains incoming and outgoing correspondence of the Chancellor’s office together with subject files.
-Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan, whose correspondence is arranged into two series: 1) alpha-chron and 2) topically.
-Records through 1947 are open to researchers.
+Correspondence arranged alpha-chron in order of succession, except for the files of Rev. Joseph Nelligan (1935-1948), whose correspondence is arranged in two series: 1) alpha-chron and 2) topical.
+Records through 1961 are open to researchers.

-Parish Notitiae (Annual Reports) Collection, 1875-1995; 100 records storage boxes; no finding aid available.
+Parish Notitiae (Annual Reports) Collection, 1875-2000; 21 records storage boxes; no finding aid available.
 Arranged alpha-chron by parish.
-Printed questionnaires concerning parish operations sent in to the Chancery.
-Contains information on and statistics for parish population, reception of sacraments, finances, and sodalities.
-Records through 1947 are open to researchers.
+Contains handwritten reports and printed questionnaires concerning parish operations, including information on and statistics for parish population, sacraments, finances, and organizations.
+Records through 1961 are open to researchers.

 Parish Correspondence Files, c.
-1898–1989; 42 records storage boxes; no finding aid available.
-Contains the incoming and outgoing correspondence between the parishes of the archdiocese and the chancery, largely concerning administrative and financial matters.
-Records through 1947 are open to researchers.
+1898–1989; 46 records storage boxes and 2 document cases; no finding aid available.
+Contains the incoming and outgoing correspondence between the parishes of the Archdiocese and the Chancery, largely concerning administrative and financial matters.
+Records through 1961 are open to researchers.

 Catholic Mirror, 1850-1908.This weekly newspaper of the Archdiocese began publication on January 5, 1850 and ended on June 13, 1908.
 It was also used at various points in its history as the official organ for the Dioceses of Wheeling, Richmond, Wilmington, and the Vicariate Apostolic of North Carolina.
 [Note: 1902 was not microfilmed; miscellaneous issues missing from other volumes.]
-The microfilm is available for researchers to work with at the Associated Archives and the University of Notre Dame.
+The microfilm is available for researchers to work with at the Associated Archives.
+The Catholic University of America, and the University of Notre Dame.

 [NOTE: The Archdiocese did not publish a newspaper between the period of June 14, 1908 – November 25, 1913.]

 Catholic Review (Washington edition), 1944-1951.
-A Washington edition of the Catholic Review was published for the years 1944-1951 for the Catholics of the Archdiocese of Washington, D.C. (est. 1939), which had formerly been part of the Archdiocese of Baltimore.
+A Washington edition of the Catholic Review was published for the Catholics of the Archdiocese of Washington, D.C. (est. 1939), which had formerly been part of the Archdiocese of Baltimore.
 The microfilm is available for researchers to work with at the Associated Archives.